SamsungInternet/webvr-101/README.md

 1. Click 'Remix this' to make your own version of this project.

 1. Click 'Show Live' to see how it looks already.
-You should some text and a box.
+You should see some text and a box.

 1. You can move around the scene with your mouse, keyboard (WASD keys) or trackpad.